What spinal cord compression is

 When spinal cord compression is caused by a cancer doctors call it malignant spinal cord compression (MSCC).
 If it is caused by a cancer that has spread into the spinal bones (secondary cancer) they call it metastatic spinal cord compression.

-You are at risk of developing spinal cord compression if
+You are at risk of developing spinal cord compression if you have cancer that

-- You have a cancer that has already spread to your bones
+- Has already spread to your bones

-- You have a cancer that started in the spine
+- Started in the spine

-The National Institute for Health and Clinical Excellence (NICE) has produced spinal cord compression guidelines.
+The National Institute for Health and Care Excellence (NICE) has produced spinal cord compression guidelines.
 The guidelines say that your doctor should tell you if you are at risk of spinal cord compression.
 They should also tell you which symptoms to look out for.
 It is important for you to know what the symptoms are.
 You should contact your doctor or specialist nurse straight away if you have any of them.
 Treating spinal cord compression as soon as possible helps to reduce the risk of permanent damage to the spinal cord.

 Symptoms depend on where the pressure is on the spinal cord.
 The first symptom is usually pain.
 More than 9 out of 10 people (90%) with spinal cord compression have pain.
 As the compression gets worse it causes other symptoms.
 These can mean that some people have difficulty walking, a change in sensation, or problems with their bladder or bowel.